-When your friend is drowning in her grief, even the most necessary and practical elements of the day can get forgotten.
+Even the most necessary and practical elements of the day can be forgotten when your friend is drowning in the grief of a miscarriage.
 If she is floundering to care for herself or her family, you have an opportunity to rally your “village” and tangibly show your care and support.
 There are many apps and tools out there to help you arrange for meals, laundry support, and grocery shopping to lift those mundane tasks off her shoulders.

 Many times, when you are going through a challenging experience, you will hear folks say, “let me know if you need anything.”
 The weight of reaching out for help like that might be too much for your grieving friend, as Karen expanded: